Titanic (1997 film)

 Titanic premiered at the Tokyo International Film Festival on November 1, 1997, and was released in the United States on December 19.
-It was distributed by Paramount in the United States and Canada and by Fox in other territories.
+It was distributed by Paramount Pictures in the United States and Canada and by 20th Century Fox in other territories.
 It was praised for its visual effects, performances (particularly those of DiCaprio, Winslet, and Gloria Stuart), production values, direction, score, cinematography, story, and emotional depth.
-Among other awards, it was nominated for 14 Academy Awards and won a record-tying 11, including Best Picture and Best Director, tying Ben-Hur (1959) for the most Academy Awards won by a film.
+Among other awards, the film received fourteen nominations at the 70th Academy Awards and won eleven, including Best Picture and Best Director.
+In doing so, it tied both All About Eve (1950) for the record for the most Academy Award nominations, and Ben-Hur (1959) for the most Academy Awards won by a film, making Titanic the most successful individual film in Academy Award history.
+(Note: These records would be matched by La La Land (2016) and The Lord of the Rings: The Return of the King (2003) respectively, although the nomination record was surpassed by Sinners (2025) in 2026).)

-With an initial worldwide gross of over $1.84 billion, Titanic was the first film to reach the billion-dollar mark.
-It was the highest-grossing film of all time until Cameron's next film, Avatar (2009), surpassed it in 2010.
+With an initial worldwide gross of over $1.84 billion, becoming the highest-grossing film of 1997, Titanic was the first film to reach the billion-dollar mark, (Note: Jurassic Park (1993) would later become the earliest-released film to achieve this feat, via subsequent re-releases) and was the highest-grossing film of all time until Cameron's next film, Avatar (2009), surpassed it in 2010.
 Income from the initial theatrical release, retail video, and soundtrack sales and US broadcast rights exceeded $3.2 billion.
-Releases pushed the worldwide theatrical total to $2.264 billion, making Titanic the second film to gross more than $2 billion worldwide after Avatar.
+Re-releases pushed the worldwide theatrical total to $2.264 billion, making Titanic the second film to gross more than $2 billion worldwide after Avatar; as of 2026, it is the fifth-highest-grossing film.
 In 2017, the Library of Congress selected it for preservation in the United States National Film Registry as "culturally, historically, or aesthetically significant".